What is a Spoofing Attack?

 In many cases, this is exacerbated as business owners make the dangerous misconception that their company is a small fish in a big pond.
 Unfortunately, nobody is safe from IP spoofing.
-Without the right training or equipment, a moderately-skilled attacker can sidestep your defenses and access your data at will.
+Without the right training or equipment, a moderately-skilled attacker can sidestep your defense strategy and access your data at will.

 Having an awareness of all main forms of spoofing attacks and implementing measures to stay protected against them is the only way to safeguard your organization.
-In the next section, we’re going to look at some of the types of spoofing attack you can experience.
+In the next section, we’re going to look at some of the types of spoofing attacks you can experience.

 The main types of Spoofing Attacks